 b.
 It has been argued that the inhabitants of Sodom and Gomorrah were destroyed for failing to honour the important duty (in Biblical times) of showing hospitality to travellers.
 So homosexuality is arguably not being directly condemned here.

 c.
-The translation of the two Greek words used by Paul in 1 Corinthians has been questioned and might instead refer to ‘loose living’ and ‘prostitution’ rather than ‘homosexuality’.
+The translation of the two Greek words used by Paul in 1 Corinthians has been questioned and it has been suggested that they might instead refer to loose living and male prostitution rather than ‘homosexuality’.

 27. TRUE or FALSE?
 The teaching of the Roman Catholic church is that homosexuality is an ‘intrinsically disordered’ state which is contrary to scripture and Natural Law, though it is accepted that some people are, for reasons which are unclear, born with homosexual inclinations.
 Having these inclinations is therefore not sinful but putting them into practice is.
 For such individuals, a life of chastity is encouraged.

 28. TRUE or FALSE?
 Since 2005 same-sex couples have been allowed to enter into civil partnerships, a separate union providing for the legal consequences of marriage.
 More recently, the Marriage (Same Sex Couples) Act 2014 permits same-sex marriage within a religious context, but with a provision guaranteeing that no religious institution would be compelled to perform such ceremonies.
 Quakers in the UK welcomed the new law and are happy for same-sex marriages to be performed within their faith community.

 29. TRUE or FALSE?
 The Church of England allows for the ordination of gay priests.

 30. TRUE or FALSE?
 According to Aquinas, semen seems designed for the purpose of heterosexual procreation.
 To make use of it for other purposes (e.g. in homosexual sexual acts) would therefore be ‘unnatural’.